 The first point of contact for refugees interested in studying here at the university is the International Student Office (ISO).
-Please contact either Katja Kaboth or Boris Pohl if you would like to take part in one of our programmes.
+Please contact either Katja Kaboth or Stefanie Fentzahn if you would like to take part in one of our programmes.

 Initial Contact and Counselling

 Are you a refugee and interested in studying at the University of Oldenburg?
 We would be happy to help!

 The International Student Office (ISO) is the first contact address for refugees interested in studying and taking preparatory language courses at the University of Oldenburg.

 During a personal consultation we can help you decide what your next steps should be.
 We can also advise you on how other university facilities and services can help.

 The Orientation Year for refugees

 With the Orientation Year the University of Oldenburg offers an education programme specifically for people with a current refugee background.

 The Orientation Year is aimed at refugees who want to prepare for starting or continuing university studies in Germany and acquire the necessary German language skills.